wordofwarning/wordofwarning.org/socialexperiment/index.md

 *Presented by* Word of Warning + Contact *as a semi-regular evening event.*

-Social Experiment is a new gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…
+**Social Experiment** is a new gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

-A free & informal, semi-regular evening event — the first takes place on **Thursday 6 February** and future dates are 22 May; 17 July; 27 November.
+A free & informal, semi-regular evening event with the first on **Thursday 6 February 2025** — future dates are 22 May, 17 July, 27 November.

-If you're a Greater Manchester artist — this is your chance to test out a short performance, intervention, or durational work, in front of an informal audience.
+If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.

 If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

 #### Details
 Entry: FREE, there's no need to book… just turn up!

-Dates: Thursdays 6 February, 22 May, 17 July, 27 November 2025.<br>Times: in the evening (start/finish to be confirmed).
+Dates: Thursdays 6 February, 22 May, 17 July, 27 November 2025.<br>Times: in the evening with start & finish to be confirmed.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 0 & bar), Oxford Rd, Manchester, M15 6JA